In the early 1990s, after being a shop teacher for seventeen years, I became an elementary classroom teacher.

 My New Work Area

-The key is to be able to demonstrate a lesson at your desk and your demonstration is seen by your students on a monitor.
+The key is to be able to demonstrate a lesson at your desk and your demonstration be seen by your students on a monitor.

 This is my old TV.
 You will need a much larger

 (monitor) TV, minimum

 A minimum of four speakers, one for each corner of the room and hard wired is required for good classroom sound.

 You will need a wide angle web-cam with a long range microphone for the top of your TV.
 Make sure your TV is angled away from the windows.